fabiograsso/WIC-Lab-Milan-202312/004-workflows.md

 # Okta Workflows

 TODO: "An existing user (that will represent the manager user) in Okta and Office 365 where the username in Okta and in O365 are the same (the user’s email address).
 The manager user’s email address needs to point to a valid email address and have the appropriate Office 365 licenses so that the manager can get the email notifications as part of the flow.
-I this lab we will use the manager account Wes Chang imported from SAP SuccessFactor." > modificare togliendo i riferimenti a SuccessFactors, usare invece un utenza Active Directory esistente
+In this lab we will use the manager account Wes Chang imported from SAP SuccessFactor." > modificare togliendo i riferimenti a SuccessFactors, usare invece un utenza Active Directory esistente